nrson3/1-D-Thermal-Hydraulic-Model/README.md

   Note: The model currently progresses the time in increments until a definied stopping point.
 Further versions of the model will detect steady state conditions and automatically stop.

+KEY ASSUMPTIONS:
+- One-dimensional axial flow (no radial gradients)
+- Constant thermophysical properties
+- No axial conduction
+- No pressure drop
+- No momentum change
+- Single-phase liquid flow
+- Constant heat transfer coefficient
+The intention of these assumptions are to isolate core thermal hydraulic behvaiors.

+RESULTS:
+This model can produce:
+- Axial temperature profiles along the pipe
+- Transient temperature evolution over time
+- identification of peak temperature nodes

+PROJECT MOTIVATION:
+This project was developed to:
+- Strengthen understanding of thermal hydraulic system modeling
+- Gain experience with time integration
+- Build intuition for reactor flow and heat transfer behavior
+- Create a model that can be expanded to include more advanced analyses

+Future developments for this project could include temperature depenedent properties, flow transients, and steady-state detection.